NikosAlexandris/i.landsat8.swlst/README.md

 - Created on Wed Mar 18 10:00:53 2015
 - First all-through execution: Tue May 12 21:50:42 EEST 2015
+- Updated for Python 3 and added new functionality: Jun 2020

 ## To Do